devicons/devicon/CONTRIBUTING.md

                   "plain-wordmark"
                 ],
-                "font": [ // here are the versions that will be used to create icons "original", // original is simple enough to be used as plain "plain-wordmark",
+                "font": [ // here are the versions that will be used to create icons "original", // "original" is simple enough to be used as the plain icon so we'll add "plain" to the aliases below
+                  "plain-wordmark",
                   // note that the alias "plain" is not listed here.
 It must be listed in the `aliases` attribute ]